Understanding September 11

 - "Stitches of Hope," about a community art project to repair a flag damaged on 9/11 with remnants of other flags

-- A 9/11 Special Report from Scholastic News Online featuring maps of the 9/11 attack sites, maps of the wars in Iraq and Afghanistan, first-person accounts of what it was like to be in New York City on 9/11, and news coverage of the 10th anniversary commemorations.
+- Maps of the 9/11 attack sites, maps of the wars in Iraq and Afghanistan, and news coverage of the 10th anniversary commemorations.

 Help students understand 9/11 through fiction and nonfiction titles on a variety of subjects, from animal rescuers who worked the World Trade Center site to Muslim life in post-9/11 America.

 - September 11-Related Books for Elementary School Students

 - September 11-Related Books for Middle School Students